ajrcarey/pdfium-render/README.md

 The initial editing focus has been on providing creation and editing support for text objects.
 Later 0.7.x releases will add similar support for creating and editing images, paths, and the other types of page objects supported by Pdfium.

+Version 0.7.1 adds basic path support and construction of path segments.

 ## Porting existing Pdfium code from other languages